This Year’s Winners!

 Retailer of the Year

 This category was open to independents, chains, and multiples.
-Judges were looking for a retailer that understands its customers and stands out from its competitors with its products and its service.
-We wanted to see evidence of how the retailers work to keep their customers returning by showing examples of outstanding customer service and marketing initiatives.
-The finalists prompted much debate amongst the judges.
+Judges were looking for a retailer that understands its customers and stands out from its competitors with outstanding products and service

 Our winner the business owner is becoming an established member of the business community but also developing additional skills to offer a wider range of services